The Key to Overcoming the Legacy of Homelessness

 High School Diploma

-Thanks to our partnership with Seattle Public Schools, teens and young adults can work toward a high school diploma at the Orion Center, alongside other students who share their experiences.
+Thanks to our partnership with Seattle Public Schools, teens and young adults can work toward a high school diploma at the University District Youth Center (UDYC), alongside other students who share their experiences.
 Some arrive only a few credits shy of graduation; others start at the very beginning of the high school curriculum.
 We draw up personalized education plans with each of them — and certified SPS teachers and YouthCare tutors, including volunteers, help them succeed.

 YouthCare's GED program enables students to complete their secondary education at a pace that allows for their individual circumstances.
 We employ two full-time GED tutors and count on the further support of our many volunteers.
 Every weekday morning at the Orion Center, they are at the side of young people who are working quietly and diligently to master the necessary knowledge and skills, helping them fill in educational gaps and build confidence for the road ahead.